DannyuNDos/Sparsest-16-Colours/README.md

 `record`: the minimal distance given by the previous record. **So check the previous record and change this.**

 `threads`: # of the threads for parallel computing.
-This makes execution of the same procedure in parallel, and thus can output multiple results.
+This makes execution of the same procedure in parallel, and will output only the best result.

 See https://wiki.haskell.org/Haskell_for_multicores for enabling parallelism in Haskell.